department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-03-Deferred-Identity-Proofing-Round-1-Usability/research findings.md

 ## Key themes

-1. Benefits of grandfathering aren’t clear
+1. Benefits of deferring identity proofing aren’t clear
 2. Easy to ignore
 3. Confusion between credentials and applications
 4. Authentication ≠ verification
 5. Transitions take time
 6. Help from VA

-### Benefits of grandfathering aren’t clear
+### Benefits of deferring identity proofing aren’t clear

 As expected, most Veterans meet messaging about the need to adopt a new credential with concern or, at least, frustration.